 (iii) Application.
 The maximum circuit voltages in (a)(i) and (ii) of this subsection apply to sinusoidal AC or continuous DC power sources, and where wet contact occurrence is not likely.

 (b) Marking.
-A Class 2 or Class 3 power supply unit shall not be used unless it is durably marked where plainly visible to indicate the class of supply and its electrical rating.
+You must not use a Class 2 or Class 3 power supply unit unless it is durably marked where plainly visible to indicate the class of supply and its electrical rating.

 (3) Communications systems.